 Ritz recalled, "news was hard to come by in our area.
-We had Armed Forces Radio (if someone had a radio) and now and then we would get a copy of the Armed Forces Newspaper.
-Coverage was not extensive.
-At
+We had Armed Forces Radio (if someone had a radio) and now and then we would get a copy of the Armed Forces

 Lieutenant Jim Watson was with the 72nd Field Artillery Regiment (105mm's) which arrived in New Caledonia on April 23rd.
 There it was broken up into three battalions and Watson was assigned to the 246th Battalion, which was commanded by Lieutenant Colonel Alexander Sewell.
 Watson remembers intensive artillery training, target practice and he gave additional chemical warfare training to the battalion and hospital personnel in the area.